Theory Crafting New Decks for Murders at Karlov Manor (Sideboard Guide Included)

 Against control, we usually want to board out Cut Down and bring in Duress.
 For this reason, there are three of each to make it simple.
 Some might say that Five Color Domain isn't considered control, but we can still bring in Duress in that matchup as well.
 We can also bring in The Cruelty of Gix in those matchups because most control decks have some sort of planeswalker, and if we can get it out of their hand at the right time, we can gain a huge advantage as that is usually one of their wincons.

 Other midrange matchups, and possible mirrors can be tough to sideboard against.
-For those, we generally don't want Duress and a third Sheoldred, The Apocalypse, but we do want The Cruelty of Gix, Sheoldred and Graveyard Trespasser.
+For those, we generally don't want Duress and a third Sheoldred, the Apocalypse, but we do want The Cruelty of Gix, Sheoldred, the Apocalypse and Graveyard Trespasser.
 Trespasser is helpful in these matchups, as it can help us gain card advantage with the ward ability - it also removes possible reanimation targets from graveyards, which never hurts.
 We can bring in extra removal in these matchups as well.
 Bitter Triumph is a great option because of the flexibility it provides, and we have some ways to gain back life that we pay for the modality so that we don't have to fall behind on card advantage.

 One card that fits in well for most matchups other than control is Gix's Command and that one can be added as needed at the player's discretion.